Last Updated: 13 July, 2024

 Plugin Testing using Symlinks

-If you are testing a plugin, you don’t need to copy it to the plugins
+If you are testing a plugin, you don’t need to copy it to the plugins directory.
+You can simply create a symbolic link (symlink) to it.

 To create a symlink in Linux/WSL/macOS, use the following command.